 Ruth was Senior Festival Programmer for the Southbank Centre, London, where she was lead programmer for Imagine Children’s Festival and contributing programmer for Women of the World, Festival of Love, Alchemy and Africa Utopia.

 For 8 years Ruth worked for City of London Festival.
-As Head of Outdoor Events and Participation she led a programme across the Square Mile’s iconic buildings, squares, gardens and open spaces including Hampstead Heath and Epping Forest.
+As Head of Outdoor Events and Participation she led a programme across the Square Mile’s iconic buildings, squares, gardens and the City’s open spaces including Hampstead Heath and Epping Forest.
 Her achievements included reaching 3.5 million people through London’s Play Me, I’m Yours Street Pianos, which continue to be played at St Pancras International station today; creation of a 250-seat Bowler Hat pop-up theatre next to St Paul’s Cathedral; and as a creative producer of new dance, performance and art for the outdoors.

 Ruth has been a member of the Board for Outdoor Arts UK (formerly ISAN), has an MA Garden and Landscape History at University of London’s School of Advanced Study and in 2016 was awarded The Gardens Trust’s national essay prize.

 For the last few years, Marie has been working as a freelance producer and event manager for various art organisations, from Arts and Gardens to Spitalfields Music and Pure Expression.
 She is also producing her own artistic projects: as a writer and designer, she specialises in site-specific work, using architecture and heritage sites as the starting point for performance projects.

 Before that, she was Programme Coordinator at the Horniman Museum and Gardens and was in charge of redeveloping their events programme for adults, from museum lates to concerts, street arts, site-specific dance and installations in the gardens.